NijiDigital/NetworkStack/Documentation/AutoRetry.md

 - The renew token fail
 - That `askCredential` property is not `nil`

+Unlike renew token process, askCredential doesn't replay the initial request.

 ## TODO

-- [ ] Make renewTokenHandler same as askCredential property for consistency
+- [ ] Make renewTokenHandler same as askCredential property for consistency.
+[Issue #22](https://github.com/NijiDigital/NetworkStack/issues/22)
 - [ ] Make conditions to **refresh token** public but with actual default behaviour.
+Will be done with [Issue #22](https://github.com/NijiDigital/NetworkStack/issues/22)
 - [x] Make conditions to **renew authentication** public but with actual default behaviour.